-An eligible employee that does not make the application prior to his automatic enrollment date becomes a participant effective as of his automatic enrollment date and shall be deemed to have: (a) authorized payroll deductions for pre-tax contributions equal to 1% of his compensation, and (b) elected to invest such contributions in such fund as the Plan's Administrative Committee may designate.
-On November 3, 2022, the Administrative Committee approved a first amendment to the Plan, effective on July 1, 2020, by eliminating the 1% language in the Plan Document to that only the Plan participants may elect to change at any time the percentage of his or her authorized payroll deduction by giving notice to the Administrative Committee.
+An eligible employee that does not make the application prior to his automatic enrollment date becomes a participant effective as of his automatic enrollment date and shall be deemed to have: (a) authorized payroll deductions for pre-tax contributions equal to 1% of his compensation, and (b) elected to invest such contributions in such fund as the Plan's Finance and Investment Committee may designate.
+On November 3, 2022, the Board of Trustees approved a first amendment to the Plan, effective on July 1, 2020, by eliminating the 1% language in the Plan Document to that only the Plan participants may elect to change at any time the percentage of his or her authorized payroll deduction.

-A participant may elect to suspend his pre-tax or after-tax contributions by notifying the Plan's Administrative Committee in advance.
+A participant may elect to suspend his pre-tax or after-tax contributions.
 The Employer will not make any contributions on behalf of a participant during a period of suspension of his pre-tax contributions.